 You can also use tea tree oil as a douche:-

-If you experience any irritation using either of these treatments you should discontinue it immediately.
+If you experience any irritation or side effects using either of these treatments you should discontinue it immediately.

 The best way to prevent a BV infection from recurring is to practice good vaginal hygiene.